Oh My Food Recipes

 What is wonton noodle soup (雲吞麵)?

-Want to know how to make wonton?
-Click this wonton soup recipe for details.
-In addition, Cantonese style wonton noodle soup usually uses shrimp and pork to make wonton.
-And, this is a classic shrimp wonton noodle soup.
+Check out this wonton soup recipe for details on how to make wonton with step by step photos and a video.
+In addition, this Cantonese style wonton noodle soup usually uses shrimp and pork to make wonton which is a classic shrimp wonton noodle soup.

 What are the ingredients in Hong Kong wonton noodle soup?

-The basic ingredients are fresh Cantonese egg noodles, vegetables, wonton, chicken broth and green onions.
-Cantonese style wonton mainly shrimp and pork.
+In this wonton noodle soup recipe, the basic ingredients are fresh Cantonese egg noodles, vegetables, wonton, chicken broth and green onions.

 Chinese wonton noodle soup ingredients